 - A website to create an online portfolio.
 You can create one for very little money with Bluehost and WordPress.

-- Camera equiptment to film and promote your script: Get either the Black Magic Ursa or the Black Magic Pocket.
+- Camera equipment to film and promote your script: Get either the Black Magic Ursa or the Black Magic Pocket.

 - YouTube Channel (free) to promote yourself and your work.

-- TubeBuddy software to help you pick good video topics, make video thumbnails, and get traffic to your videos.
+- TubeBuddy software helps you pick good video topics, make video thumbnails, and get traffic to your videos.